-Pico De Gallo, also known as Salsa Fresca, is a popular Mexican-inspired food along with tacos, nachos, or quesadillas.
+Pico De Gallo, also known as Salsa Fresca, is a popular Mexican-inspired food that can play as a complementary addition to burritos, tacos, or quesadillas.
 The dish is at its best when you eat it fresh, within 4 hours after serving.

 What sets this dish apart from other salsa is how it uses raw fresh ingredients instead of cooked ones.
 Furthermore, Pico De Gallo features chunks of dry items and is not as watery as most salsas.

 To whip up the refreshing and light meal, all you need to do is mix and chop the required ingredients.
 The last step is sprinkling it with some salt and lime juice.
 It couldn’t be easier!
 You can serve the dish as a side or a dip for fajitas.

 Total time: 40 minutes

 This recipe is an excellent way to add creaminess and more flavors to the mix of fajitas.
 You can pair the dish with rice for a substantial meal.
 Plus, the meal involves broccoli, a nice green you want to put in every dish.

 You can make the crunchy broccoli cheese casserole from scratch effortlessly.
 You just need some basic cooking skills like baking and being able to combine ingredients into a batter.